UNITED STATES DISTRICT COURT

-The Judicial Conference of the United States has authorized the appointment of a full-time United States magistrate judge for the District of Nevada with a duty station (chambers) in Las Vegas, Nevada.
+The Judicial Conference of the United States has authorized the appointment of two full-time United States magistrate judges for the District of Nevada with duty stations (chambers) in Las Vegas, Nevada.
 The essential function of courts is to dispense justice.
 An important component of this function is the creation and maintenance of diversity in the court system.
 A community’s belief that a court dispenses justice is heightened when the court reflects the community’s racial, ethnic, and gender diversity.

 To be qualified for appointment an applicant must:

 - Be, and have been for at least five years, a member in good standing of the bar of the highest court of a state, the District of Columbia, the Commonwealth of Puerto Rico, the Territory of Guam, the Commonwealth of the Northern Mariana Islands, or the Virgin Islands of the United States, and have been engaged in the active practice of law for a period of at least five years (with some substitutes authorized);

 - Be competent to perform all the duties of the office; be of good moral character; be emotionally stable and mature; be committed to equal justice under the law; be in good health; be patient and courteous; and be capable of deliberation and decisiveness;

 - Be less than seventy years old; and